janus-idp/demo-setup/ansible/README.md

   ```
   echo "https://keycloak-backstage.apps$(oc cluster-info | grep -Eo '.cluster(.*?).com')/auth/realms/backstage/broker/github/endpoint"
   ```
-8. Create a Github Organization and set the `GITHUB_ORGANIZATION` environment variable to the name of the Organization.
+8. OPTIONAL: If you would like setup to include GitOps configuration, create a Github Organization and set the `GITHUB_ORGANIZATION` environment variable to the name of the Organization.
 You may also use any organization you are a member of, as long as you have the ability to create new repositories within it.

 ## Create the enviroment